MuhtasimTanmoy/notebook/networking/socket.md

 - A Unix domain socket or IPC socket (inter-process communication socket) is a data communications endpoint for exchanging data between processes executing on the same host operating system.

-- A pair of process communicating over a network employ a pair of sockets.
+- A pair of processes communicating over a network employ a pair of sockets.

 - Socket = IP + Port Number
 - Like named pipes, Unix domain sockets support:

 - Types
-    - Transmission of a reliable stream of bytes (SOCK_STREAM, compare to TCP).
+    - Transmission of a reliable stream of bytes (SOCK_STREAM, compared to TCP).
-    - Ordered and reliable transmission of datagrams (SOCK_SEQPACKET, compare to SCTP)
+    - Ordered and reliable transmission of datagrams (SOCK_SEQPACKET, compared to SCTP)
-    - Unordered and unreliable transmission of datagrams (SOCK_DGRAM, compare to UDP).
+    - Unordered and unreliable transmission of datagrams (SOCK_DGRAM, compared to UDP).
  The Unix domain socket facility is a standard component of POSIX operating systems.

 ### Why use UDP instead of TCP